-14.1.2.6 PROCHOT Demotion
+15.1.2.6 PROCHOT Demotion

-PROCHOT Demotion is designed to improve system performance following multiple Platform PROCHOT consecutive assertions.
+PROCHOT demotion is designed to improve system performance following multiple Platform PROCHOT consecutive assertions.
 During each PROCHOT assertion processor will eventually transition to the lowest P-State (Pn) supported by the processor IA cores and graphics cores (LFM).
 When detecting several PROCHOT consecutive assertions the processor will reduce the max frequency in order to reduce the PROCHOT assertions events.
 The processor will keep reducing the frequency until reaching LFM, the processor can further reduce the frequency using clock dilution (change in the duty cycle) until no PROCHOT consecutive assertions detected.
 The processor will keep reducing the frequency until no consecutive assertions detected.
 The processor will raise the frequency if no consecutive PROCHOT assertion events will occur.
 PROCHOT demotion algorithm enabled only when the PROCHOT is configured as input.

-14.1.2.7 Voltage Regulator Protection using PROCHOT#
+15.1.2.7 Voltage Regulator Protection using PROCHOT#

 PROCHOT# may be used for thermal protection of voltage regulators (VR).
 System designers can create a circuit to monitor the VR temperature and assert PROCHOT# and, if enabled, activate the TCC when the temperature limit of the VR is reached.
 When PROCHOT# is configured as a bi-directional or input only signal, if the system assertion of PROCHOT# is recognized by the processor, results in power reduction.
 Power reduction down to LFM and duration of the platform PROCHOT# assertion. supported by the processor IA cores and graphics cores.
 Systems should still provide proper cooling for the VR and rely on bi-directional PROCHOT# only as a backup in case of system cooling failure.
 Overall, the system thermal design should allow the power delivery circuitry to operate within its temperature specification even while the processor is operating at its Adaptive Thermal Monitor protection is always enabled.
+Refer to Platform Design Guide and VR specifications, for example, IMVP9.2 Pulse Width Modulation VR Vendor Enabling Specification.